-Teaching Center offers courses designed to make a student's graduate experience as effective and enjoyable as possible.
+The English Language Program for International Teaching Assistants of the Language Teaching Center offers courses designed to make a student's graduate experience as effective and enjoyable as possible.

-Enrollment in the course 370.602 Accent Reduction is required for all new international master's graduate students whose native language is not English, whose speaking score in the TOEFL is <27, and who wish to be considered for Teaching Assistant positions.
+Enrollment in the course AS.370.602 Accent Reduction is required for all new international graduate students whose native language is not English, whose speaking score in the TOEFL is <27, and who wish to be considered for Teaching Assistant positions.

-This remedial course and its optional subsequent course 370.603 Culture and Communication in American Academia will improve English language skills, teach American classroom culture, and offer pointers in teaching techniques.
-International graduate students cannot serve as a Teaching Assistant until 370.602 Accent Reduction is successfully completed.
+This remedial course and its optional subsequent course AS.370.603 Culture and Communication in American Academia will improve English language skills, teach American classroom culture, and offer pointers in teaching techniques.
+International graduate students cannot serve as a Teaching Assistant until AS.370.602 Accent Reduction is successfully completed.